peterkost/unique_ip_counter/README.md

 Space complexity: O(1)

-Runtime on M1 MacBook Pro with 16 GB of RAM is about 60 seconds.
+Runtime on M1 MacBook Pro with 16 GB of RAM is about 7.5 minutes.

 Number of unique IPs in the test file 1,000,000,000 (1 billion).